aphp/eds-scikit/docs/functionalities/omop-teva/quick-use-omop.md

 Simply apply ```generate_omop_teva``` function after loading the data.
 It will create a directory with one HTML per OMOP table.

+!!! warning "It is recommended to run generate_omop_teva within spark-submit script"
+    Koalas framework with high volumetry processing might cause computationnal delays and memory issues.

 ??? tip "Loading dataset"

     ```python